Vernalized/Basic-Internet-Relay-Chat-Client/README.md

 • Includes a **basic built-in debug console for real-time debugging and experimentation**.
 Can also be modified within itself.

+# **What is Included:**
+‣ Main Client & Import socket

 # **Getting Started:**

 ‣ Clone this repository to your local machine.

+‣ Run the **Import_Socket.py**.
+If the console displays the message **'Server is now actively listening on port 6667'** the server is up and running!

-‣ Run the **client.py** file to launch the chat client.
+‣ Run the **client.py** file to launch the client.
+If all steps done successfully, congratulations!
+You are good to go!

 ‣ Customize the code to suit your requirements, add features, or experiment with the codebase.
+The choices are yours!

 ‣ Feel free to report issues or contribute improvements.

 # **Dependencies:**

-• **Python 3.x**
+• **Python 3.X**

 • **Tkinter (included in standard Python distributions)**